riochuong/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 | Priority Road			| Priority Road      							|

-The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
+The model was able to correctly guess 5 of the 8 traffic signs, which gives an accuracy of 71.4%.
 This accuracy is a little low in compares with the test set.

-It might due to the position of the sign and size of the sign that might cause the model some confusion.
+There are multiple reasons for the wrong prediction on each image:
+* Number of train
+* Position of the sign in the image.
+* Size of the sign in the image

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)